-As such an ENM noise model of typical site operations is used to predict noise levels the Bagnall residence using an ENM model for all monitoring periods.
+As such an ENM noise model of typical site operations is used to predict noise levels at the Bagnall residence for all monitoring periods.
 The noise model is calibrated using the operator attended noise monitoring results (where available) and weather conditions at the time of the Clarke and Wadland noise monitoring.